How do you Get Crohn’s Disease, What are Symptoms, Treatments, Diet?

 Surgery to remove part of the intestine can help Crohn’s disease but cannot cure it.
 The inflammation tends to return next to the area of intestine that has been removed.
 Many Crohn’s disease patients require surgery, either to relieve symptoms that do not respond to medical therapy or to correct complications such as blockage, perforation, abscess, or bleeding in the intestine.

 Some people who have Crohn’s disease in the large intestine need to have their entire colon removed in an operation called colectomy.
-A small opening is made in the front of the abdominal prednisone wall, and the tip of the ileum is brought to the skin’s surface.
+A small opening is made in the front of the abdominal best generic levitra overnight wall, and the tip of the ileum is brought to the skin’s surface.
 This opening, called a stoma, is where waste exits the body.
 The stoma is about the size of a quarter and is usually located in the right lower part of the abdomen near the beltline.
 A pouch is worn over the opening to collect waste, and the patient empties the pouch as needed.
 The majority of colectomy patients go on to live normal, active lives.

 Sometimes only the diseased section of intestine is removed and no stoma is needed.
 In this operation, the intestine is cut above and below the diseased area and reconnected.